omarcely/Roberto2021/Tests/README.md

 # Tests Results
 Here you can find the differents types of test, that we made along the development of the project.
 In each folder has the codes from Python, Arduino and Verilog, that we used.
 Futhermore, you can see the results too.

-For each test need to create a new verilog project and upload the code to the FPGA _ZyboZ7_.
+For each test, you need to create a new verilog project and upload the code to the FPGA _ZyboZ7_.
 Remeber to update the constrain file too.
 For uploading the rest of the codes you shouldn't have any problem.
 You just must set the serial port in Pyhton and it should be ready for running.

 ## Color Recognition
 In this folder you can find the code for making the color recogniton with the camera OV7670.
 This result is given by the FPGA, that in general terms, look at each byte for the dominance of red, green or blue.
 That result is sended via UART to the ESP32 and here goes to Python, where you can see it within console.